 As a result, the waterfall became known as the Dragon Gate and any koi that summons the strength, courage and determination to swim against the tide and through the gates is bestowed the same honor as the original fish that overcame adversity.

-The story embodies the principles of perseverance, strength and continued courage, reminding us to never give up, no matter the odds.
+The Japanese think that the legend embodies the principles of perseverance, strength and continued courage, reminding us to never give up, no matter the odds.

 Follow me on my scientific channel about fitness and training.